felixleopoldo/benchpress/docs/source/json_overview.rst

 In this section we describe the modules of Benchpress and the structure of the `JSON <https://www.json.org/json-en.html>`_ configuration file, which serves as interface for the user.
 As are reference, we show the content of  `config/paper_pc_vs_dualpc.json <https://github.com/felixleopoldo/benchpress/blob/master/config/paper_pc_vs_dualpc.json>`_, which is  comparison between :ref:`pcalg_pc` and :ref:`dualpc`.

-At the highest level there are two main sections, benchmark_setup_ (Line 2) and resources_ (Line 40).
+At the highest level there are two main sections, benchmark_setup_ (Line 2) and resources_ (Line 37).
 The resources_ section contains separate subsections of the available modules for generating or defining graphs (graph_), parameters (parameters_), data (data_), and algorithms for structure learning (structure_learning_algorithms_).
-Each module in turn has a list, where each element is an object defining a parameter setting, identified by a unique ``id`` (Lines 44, 53, 67, 76, and 90).
+Each module in turn has a list, where each element is an object defining a parameter setting, identified by a unique ``id`` (Lines 41, 50, 64, 73, and 87).
-The benchmark_setup_ section specifies the data models (data_) (Line 3) and evaluation methods (evaluation_) (Line 14) a user wishes to consider for analysis.
+The benchmark_setup_ section specifies the data models (data_) (Line 3) and evaluation methods (evaluation_) (Line 11) a user wishes to consider for analysis.
-The module objects used in benchmark_setup_ are defined in resources_ and referenced by their corresponding id’s.
+The module objects used in benchmark_setup_ are defined in resources_ and referenced by their corresponding ``id``’s.
 The output files of each module are saved systematically under the *results/* directory based on the corresponding objects’ values.